-- praxeologies used to model human practice and knowledge - institutions as ecologies (habitats) of praxeologies, formally structures of positions which human may occupy relatively to the exercise and development of praxeologies.
+- praxeologies used to model human practice and knowledge

+- institutions as ecologies (habitats) of praxeologies, formally structures of positions which human may occupy relatively to the exercise and development of praxeologies.

 Here, a praxeology consists of praxis (the types of tasks, needs or questions which the practice aims to deal with, along with the techniques or actions used to do so), and of logos (the discourse about the practice and similar practices - roughly, 'theory').
-The most relevant categories for mathematics education are mathematical praxeologies (where the tasks are 'mathematical') and didactic praxeologies (where the tasks are about teaching specific mathematical praxeologies).
-Focusing on the latter, the institutions in which didactical praxeologies are carried out are basically what we call schools (with the well-known variety), and it is also clear how different positions - most notably teacher and pupil - exist in these institutions, relative to didactic praxeologies, and are fundamental to their workings.
+The most relevant categories for mathematical education are mathematical praxeologies (where the tasks are 'mathematical') and didactic praxeologies (where the tasks are about teaching specific mathematical praxeologies are carried out are basically what we call schools (with the well-known variety), and it is also clear how different positions - most notably teacher and pupil - exist in these institutions, relative to didactic praxeologies, and are fundamental to their workings.